-Ahead, our 12 favorites.
+Ahead, our favorite indie fragrances to try now.
 Go ahead, and get spritz happy.

 Inspired by French refinement, fine fragrance brand Ex Nihilo offers beautifully underscored fragrance with an edge.
 Though it does offer some scents for women specifically, most of its products are unisex.
 Our favorites are Devil Tender, a pale-pink potion boasting notes of pink pepper, pink grapefruit, and seductive florals, as well as Fleur Narcotique, a bewitching concoction of lychee and peach.

 D.S. & Durga Amber Teutonic Eau de Parfum

 The founders of D.S. & Durga, a musician and an architect, made it their mission to use all the most beautiful scents they found in their travels.
 This has led to unique, distinctive scents such as the softly intoxicating White Peacock Lily and the cedar- and cardamom-infused Amber Teutonic, which is perfect for the colder months.
 In fact, they have a story for every single scent they create, which might make the entire collection the best-smelling novel of all time.

 Check out our other reviews of the best perfumes available on the market today.